 Batteries such as nickel cadmium and alkaline batteries, are used in workplaces and offices across the country.
 However, these batteries are often not classed as dangerous goods or hazardous chemicals.
 Therefore, if your battery is not classified as dangerous or hazardous, you will not have to adhere to the requirements of the WHS regulations.

 Many batteries are Class 8 Corrosive dangerous goods, however, only certain types of corrosive batteries must be stored in compliant systems.
-These spill containment and storage systems must legally meet the Australian Standard AS 3780-2008 - the storage and handling of corrosive substances.
+These spill containment and storage systems must legally meet the Australian Standard AS 3780 - the storage and handling of corrosive substances.

 To clarify the battery spill containment requirements of batteries, we will look more closely at two main types of batteries: lead-acid and lithium batteries.

-What Is A Lead-Acid Battery?
+What is a Lead-Acid Battery?

 A lead-acid battery is one of the most common batteries to be found in the workplace.
 They are used to run vehicles, equipment and power systems.
 They were first developed by French chemist Gaston Plante in 1859 and are regarded as a reliable, rechargeable storage technology.